FriendsOfREDAXO/redaxo-mit-docker/README.md

 ![Screenshot](https://raw.githubusercontent.com/FriendsOfREDAXO/redaxo-mit-docker/assets/redaxo-mit-docker_02.jpg)

-We integrated [Mailhog](https://github.com/mailhog/MailHog) in order to be able to test the e-mail dispatch within REDAXO, without having to fill in an existing e-mail account.
-Instead Mailhog intercepts the mail and offers a web interface to display it.
+We’ve integrated [Mailhog](https://github.com/mailhog/MailHog) to be able to test the e-mail dispatch within REDAXO without having to fill in an existing e-mail account.
+Instead, Mailhog captures all mails and provides a web interface to display it.
 It is accessible via:

     http://localhost:28025